A Centerless Virasoro Algebra of Master Symmetries for the Ablowitz-Ladik Hierarchy: Introduction

 and $A_2$ is obtained from $A_1$ by exchanging the roles of the variables $x_n$ and $y_n$.
-This will be proven at the end of Section 2.
-To make contact with the work of Nenciu \cite{N} as well as with the authoritative treatises on OPUC by Simon \cite{S1,S2}, it suffices to specialize to the case $x_{n+1}=-\overline{\alpha_n}, y_{n+1}=-\alpha_{n},n\geq 0$, where $\alpha_n$ are the so-called Verblunsky coefficients, remembering that $x_0=y_0=1$ \footnote{With these notations, the transpose $\mathcal{C}^T$ of the CMV matrix in \cite{N,S1,S2} is given by $\mathcal{C}^T=(\sqrt{h})^{-1}A_1\sqrt{h}$, with $\sqrt{h}=\mbox{diag}(\sqrt{h_n})_{n\geq 0}$ and $h_{n+1}/h_{n}$ as in \eqref{condition h}.}.
-We notice that Gesztesy, Holden, Michor and Teschl \cite{GHMT} have obtained a Lax pair representation for the doubly infinite AL hierarchy, involving a matrix similar to $A_1$ above (up to some conjugation).
-According to them, the proof is based on "fairly tedious computations".
-Our approach via bi-orthogonal Laurent polynomials and the "dressing method" explained below, is more conceptual.
+This will be proven at the end of Section~\ref{Section2}.
+To make contact with the work of Nenciu~\cite{N} as well as with the authoritative treatises on OPUC by Simon~\cite{S1,S2}, it suf\/f\/ices to specialize to the case $x_{n+1}=-\overline{\alpha_n}$, $y_{n+1}=-\alpha_{n}$, $n\geq 0$, where $\alpha_n$ are the so-called Verblunsky coef\/f\/icients, remembering that $x_0=y_0=1$.\footnote{With these notations, the transpose $\mathcal{C}^T$ of the CMV matrix in~\cite{N,S1,S2} is given by $\mathcal{C}^T=(\sqrt{h})^{-1}A_1\sqrt{h}$, with $\sqrt{h}=\diag(\sqrt{h_n})_{n\geq 0}$ and $h_{n+1}/h_{n}$ as in~\eqref{condition h}.} We notice that Gesztesy, Holden, Michor and Teschl~\cite{GHMT} have obtained a~Lax pair representation for the doubly inf\/inite AL hierarchy, involving a~matrix similar to $A_1$ above (up to some conjugation).
+According to them, the proof is based on ``fairly tedious computations''.
+Our approach via bi-orthogonal Laurent polynomials and the ``dressing method'' explained below, is more conceptual.

-In Section 3, we put this theory to use to obtain Lax pair representations both for the AL hierarchy and its Virasoro algebra of master symmetries.
-Our approach is based on a Favard like theorem which states that there is a one-to-one correspondence between pairs of CMV matrices $(A_1,A_2)$, with entries built in terms of $x_n$ and $y_n$ satisfying $x_0=y_0=1$ and $x_ny_n\neq 1, n\geq 1$, and quasi-definite Toeplitz bi-moment functionals defined up to a multiplicative nonzero constant.
-This theorem can be proven as a generalization to bi-orthogonal Laurent polynomials of a similar result in \cite{CBGV}, for orthogonal Laurent polynomials on the unit circle.
-For a complete and independent proof, see \cite{V}.
-Thus to define the AL hierarchy vector fields $T_{k}, k\in\mathbb{Z}$, it is enough to define them on the bi-moments
+In Section~\ref{Section3}, we put this theory to use to obtain Lax pair representations both for the AL hierarchy and its Virasoro algebra of master symmetries.
+Our approach is based on a~Favard like theorem which states that there is a~one-to-one correspondence between pairs of CMV matrices $(A_1,A_2)$, with entries built in terms of $x_n$ and $y_n$ satisfying $x_0=y_0=1$ and $x_ny_n\neq 1$, $n\geq 1$, and quasi-def\/inite Toeplitz bi-moment functionals def\/ined up to a~multiplicative nonzero constant.
+This theorem can be proven as a~generalization to bi-orthogonal Laurent polynomials of a~similar result in~\cite{CBGV}, for orthogonal Laurent polynomials on the unit circle.
+For a~complete and independent proof, see~\cite{V}.
+Thus to def\/ine the AL hierarchy vector f\/ields $T_{k}$, $k\in\mathbb{Z}$, it is enough to def\/ine them on the bi-moments

-which, in the example of the bi-moment functional \eqref{bimoment integral}, corresponds to deform the weight $w(z)$ as follows
+which, in the example of the bi-moment functional~\eqref{bimoment integral}, corresponds to deform the weight~$w(z)$ as follows